 The third disincentive associated with the income scales like the two shown in Figure 1 involves "sliding down" - rather than jumping onto - the income scale by working less during the calendar year.
 This case applies to persons who receive exchange subsidies, or has family members receiving them, even when working.
 For such a person, there are two notable points on the scale: one when working more and a second when working less.
-The person's ACA penalty for working more is, as a share of household income added by working more, the slope of the line connecting the two points on the scale.14
+The person's ACA penalty for working more is, as a share of household income added by working more, the slope of the line connecting the two points on the scale.15 Algebraically, the penalty is the thw or thw term in equation (4), for the employment and weekly hours margins, respectively.